 However, Pilates workout takes an entirely different approach to work your smooth muscles to the max–and a quicker path at that.

 In Pilates, your muscles are challenged to hold positions for extended periods (this could be minutes) before given the opportunity to break.

-Your Pilates Plus OC class exhaust your muscles by keeping them in that contracted position for a duration of time before you get to relax.
+Your Pilates Plus OC class exhaust your muscles giving ,the essential tremor by keeping them in that contracted position for a duration of time before you get to relax.
 Of course, we allow you to take breaks when necessary but the point behind holding those positions for an extended period is to work that muscle to the end of almost being burnt out.
 Then, work it a little harder, but then just as when you are feeling the Pilates shake then you can finally allow the muscle to relax and take a break.

 Have you ever noticed that we focus on one body part before moving on to the other side or a different muscle in the body?

 This is exactly why.
 We are entirely exhausting the muscle first before allowing it to take a break while working on another muscle group.